elkowar/eww/docs/src/configuration.md

 as well as any state and data that will be used in your widgets.
 Yuck is based around S-expressions, which you may know from lisp-like languages.
 If you're using vim, you can make use of [yuck.vim](https://github.com/elkowar/yuck.vim) for editor support.
+If you're using VSCode, you can get syntax highlighting and formatting from [yuck-vscode](https://marketplace.visualstudio.com/items?itemName=eww-yuck.yuck).
 It is also recommended to use [parinfer](https://shaunlebron.github.io/parinfer/), which makes working with s-expressions delightfully easy!